olleepalmer/olleepalmer.github.io/_posts/2020-01-24-pie-prioritisation-method-sucks.md

 ---
 layout: post
-title:  "The PIE prioritisation method sucks (but it’s the best we have)"
+title:  "The PIE method sucks (but it’s the best we have)"
 hero-header: "The best way I’ve found to manage A/B testing programs"
 subhead: "Behind its flimsy facade, this three-letter approach to prioritising a backlog of A/B tests hides an elegant and effective framework for communication, collaboration and consensus-building."
 excerpt: "Take a handful of guesstimates and then get the average.
 Surely there's a better way to prioritise your A/B testing program?
 I used to think that there was too."